 Scholarships for students who did not receive a merit scholarship from St. Mary’s at entrance, but who complete their first year of study at St. Mary’s.

-Who May Apply: Students who did not receive a merit scholarship from St. Mary’s at entrance, but who complete their first year of study at St. Mary’s with excellent grades in 32 or more credits, will be considered on a competitive basis for this scholarship.
+Students who did not receive a merit scholarship from St. Mary’s at entrance, but who complete their first year of study at St. Mary’s with excellent grades in 32 or more credits, will be considered on a competitive basis for this scholarship.
 First-Year Excellence Scholarships are limited to students who did not receive a scholarship upon entrance.

-Scholarship Search Information
+Outside Scholarship Search

 - Central Scholarship Bureau